 South Park did the same thing, with the real (evil) Cartman correctly guessing that the "Shoot both of us" ploy would fool the others (who wanted to keep the "impostor").

-Subverted in The SimpsonsTreehouse Of Horror; when an army of marauding Homer-clones attack, Marge stops them by leading them into a canyon.
+Subverted in "Treehouse of Horror XIII"; when an army of marauding Homer-clones attack, Marge stops them by leading them into a canyon.
 She returns to Homer, but finds out the one that survived was actually a clone; however, he starts giving her a backrub, and she decides she doesn't mind too much.

 In a non-THOH ep., Homer becomes a local Krusty "helper" (i.e. dons the makeup and costume so as to look identical to the original for local publicity), but the original Krusty is in trouble with the Mob.
 Both end up cornered at gunpoint in an Abandoned Warehouse, where the villains are initially flummoxed as to which one to shoot (which partly lampshades the show's limited animation character styles as both Homer & Krusty share the exact same basic frame, as well as both being voiced by Dan Castellaneta, which Groening actually intended so as to create a dynamic where Bart hated Homer but worshiped a man who looked just like him in the original shorts, and one of the early shorts story ideas was the revelation that Homer was Krusty), until Homer blows their cover by addressing Krusty by name.
 This being comedy, they survive anyway.
 Despite the limited animation character style, it actually was quite easy to tell the two apart - Krusty has a tuft of green hair on the top of his head, Homer two single hairs combed over it.

-Played with in an episode of Family Guy, during a Flashback to when Peter defeated his "evil twin".
+Played with during a Flashback when Peter defeated his "evil twin".
 Lois has to pick one to shoot, shoots one, and while she and Peter are hugging, his face flips down showing he's a robot.